West 6th Avenue Speed Reduction Striping

 As part of the project evaluation, CCOB completed a parking study indicating that parking within the public right of way is not highly utilized in the section of West 6th Avenue between US 287 and Kohl Street (under 20%).

-To accommodate all modes of transportation and address neighborhood speeding concerns, parking on the north side of 6th Avenue between US 287 and Kohl Street is proposed to be removed, and a bike lane will be installed.
-Parking will remain on the south side of West 6th Avenue in this section, with a new bike lane installed.
+To accommodate all modes of transportation and address neighborhood speeding concerns, parking on the north side of 6th Avenue between US 287 and Kohl Street was proposed to be removed, and a bike lane installed.
+Parking would remain on the south side of West 6th Avenue in this section, with a new bike lane installed.
 An image from the cross-section showing the proposed striping is below.

 View the full set of striping plans from US 287 to Kohl Street.